 So here’s how it works: I scout for an interesting spot for shooting.
 When I decide on the location, I setup the monopod legs and adjust the height for the Insta360 Pro.
 I got into the habit of doing a stitching calibration with every new location.
 (This is easier than it sounds and only takes about 15 seconds.)
 After calibration, I simply switch to photo and/or video and take the shot.
 For some scenes, I used my phone to start and stop recording.
 It really is that simple, and it worked perfectly and predictably throughout the entire 2-hour shooting session.

 I was worried that security guards would stop me from using it, or people would object to me using it, but I only got curious looks and a few who asked me about it, none of them hostile, and some who looked interested in getting a 360 camera.
 Most people were oblivious to it, not minding it at all, at least at this location.

-I posted a couple of sample photos the other day.
-See sample photos here.
-In summary, the photos have excellent quality.
+The Insta360 Pro’s photos have excellent quality.
 The photos are very detailed from edge to edge, and the dynamic range is impressive.
 The stitching is very smooth if you use optical flow stitching (note: the in-camera stitching also uses optical flow), except for objects near the camera’s zenith or nadir which can look a little warped.